LeeWhite187/OGA.AppSettings.Writeable/README.md

 # OGA.AppSettings.Writeable
-Provides write access to Json files loaded by ConfigurationBuilder.
+Provides runtime write access to Json files loaded by ConfigurationBuilder.
 Also included is NET5 support for base64-encoded byte arrays, stored in configuration (such as appsettings.json).
 See Below.

 ## Description